We take a look at the most dangerous mountains in the world and what it is that makes them so deadly

 A mere mention of this legend is enough to make one’s blood run cold.
 K2 is known as the Savage Mountain due to the extremely difficult ascent and the second-highest fatality rate among the eight-thousanders.

 With around 300 successful summits and 77 fatalities, roughly one in four climbers die on the slopes of this treacherous mountain.
-Unlike Annapurna, the mountain with the highest fatality rate, K2 has never been climbed during winter.
+Like Annapurna, the mountain with the highest fatality rate, K2 was only climbed during winter recently.

 So far this year, ‘only’ two deaths have been reported – the first since 2014.
 However, over the decades, the mountain has been a backdrop of multiple catastrophes, namely the 1986 K2 disaster when five climbers died in a single event (13 over the season), the 1995 K2 disaster when a further six died (eight in the season) and most recently, the 2008 K2 disaster when a staggering 11 mountaineers lost their lives in a single event.